damast93/ordinals/README.md

     quickCheck test_mult_associative

 and `QuickCheck` will scrutinize the given property with a variety of automatically generated test cases of different complexities.

+# License

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is distributed without any warranty.
+See <[https://creativecommons.org/publicdomain/zero/1.0/]>(https://creativecommons.org/publicdomain/zero/1.0/)